RedSerge/ColonizationTools/README.md

 NAMES.OLD provided along with this toolbox improves the power of the natives; to use original settings, just copy NAMES.TXT over NAMES.OLD before launching LEADER.EXE.

 As a result, each new game can have different set of leaders.
-Just launch LEADER.EXE before starting the new game.
+Just launch LEADER.EXE before starting a new game.

 ### 2)	Grant the independence: